 What are the possible side effects of permethrin topical?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have severe burning, stinging, redness, or swelling after applying permethrin topical.

-Less serious side effects may include:
+Common side effects may include:

-- itching or mild skin rash;
+- mild burning, stinging, itching or mild rash;